Kyle McEntee, Executive Producer

 - Bloomberg Big Law Business, November 30, 2016

 - St. Louis Business Journal, November 30, 2016

 - ABA Journal, November 30, 2016

 - Global Legal Post, December 2, 2016

-This podcast features original research by Kyle McEntee, LST's executive director, and Deborah Merritt, John Deaver Drinko/Baker & Hostetler Chair in Law, Moritz College of Law at The Ohio State University.
+This podcast features original research by Kyle McEntee, LST's Co-Founder, and Deborah Merritt, John Deaver Drinko/Baker & Hostetler Chair in Law, Moritz College of Law at The Ohio State University.

 Many observers worry about a leaky pipeline for women attorneys once they leave law school and enter practice.
 The leaks in the pipeline, however, start much earlier—during the law school admissions process.
 By analyzing data collected by the ABA and LSAC, we have identified three early leaks that affect the representation of women in the legal profession.
 Addressing these leaks would improve gender diversity in law schools and the legal profession.
 It might also help schools draw talented new applicants to their J.D. programs.